formlio/forml/doc/DRAFT.md

 This is actually one of the components in question discussed in the previous paragraph - should it be treated in the framework as a separate topic or should it just be left to the user to build it into the main pipeline if necessary?
-Label extraction looks to be more settled procedure (in terms of it's position in the pipeline) to have its own component in the ForMLAI project structure.
+Label extraction looks to be more settled procedure (in terms of it's position in the pipeline) to have its own component in the ForML project structure.

 Cross Validation (`crossval.py`)